 The Cypriot airport of Paphos is the place where spare parts for the German UNIFIL contingent are delivered by a German C-160D Transall from the German Air Transport Wing 61.
 The soldiers must be flexible whenever a transport ship is "coming in," because the German ships and boats heading for the port of Limassol, just 50 kilometers away, only have a short time window at the quay.
-They are lucky: The Transall unloaded its cargo hours before at its stopover in Pristina and is 20 minutes earlier in Paphos.
+They are lucky: The Transall unloaded its cargo hours before at its stopover in Pristina.
+With this loss of load the aircraft became much lighter and faster… and is therefore 20 minutes earlier in Paphos than expected.
 Nevertheless, the soldiers always keep an eye on their watch, because if they are a few minutes too late, the vessel may be back at sea again - without the scheduled cargo on board…

 Adana/Turkey, 4:30 local

 Near dawn, a Dutch C-130 Hercules is taxiing to the parking position at Incirlik Air Base near the Turkish town of Adana.
 Here the Dutch Missile Defense contingent is stationed since January 2013 in order to protect Turkish airspace.
 The Hercules H30 is a stretched version and therefore can carry more passengers and/or cargo.
 In this case, the Hercules will transport an unarmed Dutch vehicle and Dutch soldiers to Eindhoven Air Base and then perform a short mission to Wunstorf Air Base to redeploy German soldiers: the German Missile Defense contingent is stationed about 100 kilometers away from Incirlik Air Base in a town called Kahramanmaras, close to the Syrian border.